-Maine Forest Service says using free, online burn permit is illegal
+Maine Forest Service says using free, online burn permits is illegal

 But in recent years, some private outfits have started leasing software to towns to issue burn permits for free.
 After some controversy, legislators agreed last summer on an emergency basis to allow them to continue as long as they were safe.

-Six months later, the Forest Service said it has determined the private systems are not working out.
+Six months later, the forest service said it has determined the private systems are not working out.

-Denico said the service has confirmed with the Attorney General’s Office that permits issued by the private software are not legal.
+Denico said the service has confirmed with the Maine Attorney General’s Office that permits issued by the private software are not legal.